 Meat should be positioned so that it rests in the stoneware without touching the lid.

-For smaller or larger cuts of meat, alter the amount of vegetables or potatoes so that the stoneware is always ½ to ¾ full.
+For smaller or larger cuts of meat, alter the number of vegetables or potatoes so that the stoneware is always ½ to ¾ full.

 The size of meat and the recommended cook times are just estimates and can vary depending upon the specific cut, type, and bone structure.
 Lean meats such as chicken or pork tenderloin tend to cook faster than meats with more connective tissue and fat such as beef chuck or pork shoulder.
 Cooking meat on the bone versus boneless will increase required time.